 The Designated Child Protection Officer at St Nicholas CE (VC) First School is Miss J Parker, the Head Teacher.
-In her absence any information should be passed on to the Deputy Child Protection Officer, Mrs S Robb, the Assistant Head Teacher.
+In her absence any information should be passed on to the Deputy Child Protection Officers, Mrs S Robb and/or Miss S Pugh the Assistant Head Teachers.

 We care for each individual child as though he/she is our own child.
 We want the child to be loved and cared for, to grow in self-confidence and self-discipline and also to develop a sense of responsibility.
 We actively encourage parents to be partners with the school in the education of the children.